-The Boys & Girls Clubs of Lodi & Hackensack understand that family structures are unique, and we will try our best to work with and accommodate families as much as possible.
+The Boys & Girls Clubs of Lower Bergen County understand that family structures are unique, and we will try our best to work with and accommodate families as much as possible.
 However, the BGC cannot be put into a position of moderating disputes.
 This applies even when the Court's order grants joint, shared or whole custody.
-It is the Boys & Girls Clubs of Lodi' Leap policy to strictly follow any court orders that are presented to us.
+It is the Boys & Girls Clubs of Lower Bergen County's policy to strictly follow any court orders that are presented to us.
 Under no circumstances will the Club stop a biological parent from picking up a child unless a court order has been given to the Program Director stating it in writing.
 We will not accept a phone call or written letters from parents regarding custody issues that do not involve court orders.

-It is the policy of the Boys & Girls Clubs of Lodi & Hackensack that no person under the age of 18 is legally permitted to sign out a child under the age of 13 in this Licensed Child Care Program.
-If you believe signing your child out daily will be a challenge, we strongly encourage that you complete and sign the permission slip to walk home.
+It is the policy of the Boys & Girls Clubs of Lower Bergen County that no person under the age of 18 is legally permitted to sign out a child under the age of 13 in this Licensed Child Care Program.